 His message, says the Daily Telegraph, was uncomplicated and distinctively Conservative; a belief in aspiration, hard work, decency, family and country.

 The Sun says it was a serious speech for serious times; impressive and statesmanlike.

 The Times, too, calls it "impressive".
-"Probably his finest speech since becoming the Conservative leader," according to the Daily Mail.'Laughable claims'
+"Probably his finest speech since becoming the Conservative leader," according to the Daily Mail.